 How Many Wrinkle Filler Injections Will I Need?

 That depends on which wrinkle filler you use.

 Just like natural collagen, collagen replacements begin to lose form.
 That means they will eventually wear down.
 Treatment may require collagen injections two to four times a year to maintain the smoothing effects.
 The “softer” hyaluronic acid fillers like Restylane and Juvederm last three to nine months or longer depending on the product and where it is placed.
 Other fillers last longer:

-- Sculptra stays up to two years
+- Juvederm Voluma and Sculptra last up to two years.

 - Bellafill is a semi-permanent filler that can last years.